 6 Back-to-School Organization Tips

 1. Practice the Week Before

-A week before school starts, set the alarm and treat the day like it’s a school day.
+A week before school starts, set the alarm (**my son uses one like this) and treat the day like it’s a school day.
 Have your child wake up at the time they would wake up for school and make them go through their school morning routine.

 Practicing this beforehand will help alleviate any anxiety your child may feel the first day of school, and it will help the real first day of school feel a little less chaotic.

 My oldest son started kindergarten last year and I used this practicing tip with him the week before school started.
 It made the first day of school so much easier.
 The few days of practice also helped me figure out ways the morning could go a little bit smoother before school actually started.

 If you want to make this even easier for your child, and avoid having to repeat yourself a million times, download the free Morning Routine Checklist for your child (included in the free Quick Guide to Lessen Overwhelm + Enjoy Motherhood More).